 Apps

-You can extend Aidbox with custom Apps.
-The app can define custom resources, custom endpoints, and subscribe to hooks or subscriptions.
-The app is a standalone service which will work with Aidbox to implement your specific app.
-App should be registered in Aidbox.
+The app is a standalone service that will work with Aidbox to implement your specific app.
+The app should be registered in Aidbox.
+Aidbox SDKs support using Apps:

-To define the App, we should provide the app manifest:
+To define the App, we should provide the app manifest.

 resourceType: App

-apiVersion: 1 # App API version
+apiVersion: 1

 type: app